shih-han-wang/Bookmark_manager/README.md

 We created a `app.rb` file and created app class.
 We created `bookmark_spec.rb` for `all` method, and implemented into `bookmark.rb`.
 We fixed the `spec_helper.rb`, because it couldn't reach the `app.rb` file.

+We decided to hardcode the bookmarks into the `Bookmark` class.
+We called on the class in the `app.rb` file, saving it as an instance variable, and then calling on these instance variables in the `index.erb` file.
+The result is a website that lists the pages.